SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Introduction

-\paragraph{Contributions} Our contributions in this work are threefold: \begin{itemize}[noitemsep, topsep=-0.1em] \item \textit{Methods:} We extend conditional conformal prediction \citep{gibbs2023conformal} to high-dimensional settings by conditioning on learned low-rank embeddings $\hat\pi(X)$ within an RKHS, and thus improving signal-to-noise and yielding better-calibrated prediction sets, particularly in low-density data regions. \item \textit{Algorithm:} We propose a fast and stable solution-path algorithm for RKHS-based conformal prediction, enabling a closed-form solution for hyperparameter selection and higher-quality prediction sets. \item \textit{Theory:} We provide finite-sample guarantees for approximate conditional coverage with respect to latent embeddings, and quantify how the embedding estimation error impacts validity in high-dimensional inference. \end{itemize}
+\paragraph{Contributions.} Our contributions in this work are threefold: \begin{itemize}[noitemsep, topsep=-0.1em] \item \textit{Methods:} We extend conditional conformal prediction \citep{gibbs2023conformal} to high-dimensional settings by conditioning on learned low-rank embeddings $\hat\pi(X)$ within an RKHS, and thus improving signal-to-noise and yielding better-calibrated prediction sets, particularly in low-density data regions. \item \textit{Algorithm:} {We exploit the affine relationship between the imputed conformity score $S$ and the RKHS coefficients, and leverage this structure to design a fast, stable solution-path algorithm for RKHS-based conformal prediction, yielding a closed-form solution for hyperparameter selection and higher-quality prediction sets.} \item \textit{Theory:} {We establish finite-sample guarantees for approximate conditional coverage with respect to data-driven latent embeddings and characterize how embedding estimation error affects coverage validity in high-dimensional inference.} \end{itemize}

-We illustrate our contributions in Figure~\ref{fig:ternary}. \textbf{SpeedCP} achieves uniform 0.9 coverage across the 2D simplex, delivering smaller prediction sets while running nearly 50 times faster than CondCP \citep{gibbs2023conformal}.
-A detailed comparison with other conformal methods is provided in Appendix~\ref{sec: background}, and further results are discussed in Section~\ref{sec: experiments}.
+We illustrate our contributions in Figure~\ref{fig:ternary}. \textbf{SpeedCP} achieves uniform 0.9 coverage across the latent space of $\hat \pi(X)$, a 2D simplex, delivering smaller prediction sets while running nearly 50 times faster than CondCP \citep{gibbs2023conformal}.
+Further results are discussed in Section~\ref{sec: experiments}.
+We provide an open-source implementation of SpeedCP at \url{https://github.com/yeojin-jung/speedcp}.